Using the Hearing Number

 Over-the-counter, or OTC, Hearing Aids

-OTC hearing aids are intended for adults with Hearing Numbers less than 60 (mild to moderate levels of hearing loss).
+OTC hearing aids are generally appropriate for adults with Hearing Numbers between 10 and 60.
 They can be purchased without seeing a hearing care professional, such as an audiologist or hearing aid specialist.

 Prescription Hearing Aids